Ekaterina Makarova: 2018: World No. 1 doubles player

 In Birmingham, Makarova was defeated in the first round by Alizé Cornet.
 At the Eastbourne International, she lost in the first round to 2016 champion Dominika Cibulková.
-At Wimbledon, she stunned second seed Caroline Wozniacki in the second round.
-She was defeated in the fourth round by Camila Giorgi.
+At Wimbledon, she stunned second seed Caroline Wozniacki in the second round but was defeated in the fourth round by Camila Giorgi.

 Seeded fourth and last year champion at Washington, Makarova lost in the first round to Ana Bogdan.
 In Montreal, she was defeated in the first round by Anett Kontaveit.
 In doubles, she and Latisha Chan reached the final where they lost to Ashleigh Barty/Demi Schuurs.
 At the Cincinnati Open, she made it to the third round where she was defeated by Lesia Tsurenko.
 In doubles, she and Lucie Hradecká won the title beating Elise Mertens/Demi Schuurs in the final.
-Competing in one more tournament before the final Grand Slam of the year, she reached the quarterfinals at the Connecticut Open and lost to fifth seed Julia Görges.
+Competing in one more tournament before the final major of the year, she reached the quarterfinals at the Connecticut Open and lost to fifth seed Julia Görges.
 At the US Open, she was defeated in the third round by 19th seed Anastasija Sevastova.

 Playing in Wuhan, Makarova lost in the first round of qualifying to Lizette Cabrera.
 At the China Open, she was defeated in the first round by 14th seed and 2015 champion, Garbiñe Muguruza.
 She played her final tournament of the season at the Kremlin Cup.
 She lost in the first round to qualifier and eventual finalist, Ons Jabeur.

 Makarova ended the year ranked 59 in singles and 6 in doubles.